infumap/infumap/docs/deployment/raspberry-pi.md

 ## Raspberry Pi / VPN (Common Setup)

 Running Infumap on a typical VPS means trusting the hosting provider.
-A sufficiently privileged operator may be able to access your VM’s disk and, in some cases, its memory.
+A sufficiently privileged operator may be able to access your VM’s disk and, in many cases, its memory.
 If you do not want to place that level of trust in a VPS provider, you can host Infumap on hardware you physically control, such as a Raspberry Pi 5 on your home network.
 The main challenge is connectivity: most ISPs assign dynamic public IP addresses, and home networks are usually behind NAT.
 To make your Raspberry Pi reachable from the internet, you need to route traffic securely through a host with a stable public IP address.